Start location: Ruthven Barracks B970 (NN 764 995)

 Geographical area: Perth, Kinross and Stirling (part), Cairngorms National Park

 Path Type: Rural Path, Military Road, Drove Road

 Back to Search

-From Blair Atholl go up the east side of the River Tilt to the old bridge, cross it to Old Blair and then go northwest by the road up the Banvie Burn.
-In another 2km turn north up the Allt na Moine Baine for 1km, then cross this burn and go northwest over to the Allt an t-Seapail and then, still northwest, over to the Allt Sheicheachan, where the track ends at a bothy.
+From Blair Atholl go up the east side of the River Tilt to the Old Bridge of Tilt, then cross the river towards Old Blair, but go northwest by the road up the Banvie Burn.
+In another 2km turn north up the Allt na Moine Baine for 1km, then cross this burn and go northwest over to the Allt an t-Seapail and then, still northwest, over to the Allt Sheicheachan, where the track ends at an MBA bothy.
 Continue north-northwest along a path round the hillside, descend into Glen Bruar and go up to Bruar Lodge, where the track from Calvine is joined.
-This track, which starts from the A9, 7km west of Blair Atholl, can be used as an alternative start to the Minigaig Pass.
+This track, which can also be joined from the A9, 7km west of Blair Atholl, is an alternative start to the Minigaig Pass.

 From Bruar Lodge, continue up the east bank of the Bruar Water for another 5km and when the glen divides climb due north up the steep hill straight ahead to reach the crest of Uchd a’ Chlarsair.
 Descend slightly, still heading north, and climb a gradual slope to the Minigaig Pass (833m).
 The descent across the west slopes of Leathad an Taobhain continues north, then lower down the path bears northwest down the north bank of the Allt Bhran to reach the private road in Glen Tromie.
 At this point, the route is joined by that from the Gaick.

 The way down Glen Tromie for the next 2.5km goes along the road, and then there are three possible finishes